 I have already started a claim against the CCG but feel I need expert help can you still act for me?

 Depending on whether we believe you have a viable case for funding then the answer is yes.
 However as we have stated, every case is different and it may depend on what stage you have reached in the process.
 The first step is to contact Care Home Funding Advocates and find out.

 Is there a time limit on claims for retrospective funding?

-There are new Department of Health deadlines for retrospective claims and newly denied claims.
+The Department of Health set deadlines for retrospective claims and newly denied claims.
 These are dealt with in detail in our Deadlines page..

-The first thing we will outline is what you should do if there is a significant change in your medical conditions.
+The first thing we will outline is what you should do if there is a significant change in the individuals medical conditions.
 This could lead to a future successful claim.
-We can also inform you of any help that is available through the state benefits system along with any other sort of care which may be available.

 I have never been informed about NHS Continuing Healthcare, funding availability and my rights to access this service.
 Should I have been informed and who was responsible for doing so?

 In the first instance, if the Local Authority (LA) believes someone requires community care services as defined in section 47 of the National Health Service and Community Care Act 1990 they must arrange an assessment.
 As a result of this assessment if they believe that some of the individual’s healthcare needs can only be legally catered for under the National Health Service Act 2006 a further assessment should be arranged in conjunction with the responsible Primary Care Trust (PCT) now known as Clinical Commissioning Groups (CCG’s) to assess their extent.